sylk80/Connect_Four/docs/NOTES.md

 :dart: Player should be changed with the turn :heavy_check_mark:

-:dart: Rack should preserve previous moves
+:dart: Rack should preserve previous moves :heavy_check_mark:

 :dart: Token should be displayed along with the previous one